remacs/remacs/README.md

 # Rust + Emacs

-An experiment in compiling Rust with C.
+An experiment in building porting some Emacs C to Rust.

 GPLv3, just like all Emacs code.

 ## Building

-You need to use nightly rust.

 ```
 $ cd rust_src
-$ rustup override set nightly
 $ cargo build --release
 $ cd ..
 $ ./autogen.sh